jswikarta/js-whatsappbot/README.md

 node .
 ```
 ## Connection & List Command

-1. **Connect to Whatsappbot**
 After run whatsappbot open your phone and scan whatsapp qr-code to connect whatsappbot.

-2. **List Command**
+Here some command to use:
 - Config Group : register whatsapp group
 - Info : to check group config
 - Menu : to check list user command

+## License
+This project is licensed under the MIT License.